bluekvirus/Stage.js/implementation/HOWTO.md

 ##### Customized bootstrapping

-The application bootstrapping sequence can be modified, since we are simply using the `Marionette.Application` object, you can add your own environment preparation code as initializers:
+The application bootstrapping sequence can be modified, you can add your own environment preparation code as initializers:
 ```
 Application.addInitializer(function(options){
     //go to check user's session